barebox/barebox/Documentation/user/automount.rst

 TFTP server, the following is required::

   mkdir -p /mnt/tftp
-  automount /mnt/tftp 'ifup eth0 && mount -t tftp $eth0.serverip /mnt/tftp'
+  automount /mnt/tftp 'ifup -a && mount -t tftp $global.net.server /mnt/tftp'

 This creates an automountpoint on ``/mnt/tftp``.
 Whenever this directory is accessed, the command ``ifup eth0 && mount -t tftp $eth0.serverip /mnt/tftp`` is executed.